rjjfox/rjjfox.github.io/_posts/2020-11-10-creating-an-ab-test-calculator.md

 ---
-layout: project
+layout: post
-title: "AB test calculator - Frequentist and Bayesian"
+title: "Creating an AB test calculator with both Frequentist and Bayesian approaches"
-languages: Python, CLI
-skills: [python, statistics, streamlit, cli, heroku, data viz]
+categories: [python, statistics]
+location: London, UK
+location-link: london
 ---

 > Statistical analysis is more than a set of computations